AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

   in this case.

 * [SPARK_VALIDITY]
-  The use of instances of ``Unchecked_Conversion`` and address clauses should not violate the data initialization and the non-aliasing policies of SPARK.
+  The use of instances of ``Unchecked_Conversion`` and address clauses or aspects should not violate the data initialization and the non-aliasing policies of SPARK.
 See section :ref:`Data Validity` for cases where GNATprove issues a warning to alert the user about possible unsoundness if these policies are violated.

 .. index:: Valid; limitation